 A. Sustainable Procurement Policy.
 Under the direction of the Chief Procurement Officer, Procurement Services shall develop and maintain a Sustainable Procurement Policy that directs action to understand and take responsibility for the environmental, social, and economic impacts of City Procurement decisions using a Life Cycle perspective.
-All City bureaus and offices shall comply with the Sustainable Procurement Policy and include the Sustainable Procurement Policy directives and best practices in their Procurement planning and decisions.
+All City bureaus and offices shall comply with the Sustainable Procurement Policy directives and best practices in their Procurement planning and decisions.